zahdineamine2003/AI-Companion_project/README.md

 🔒 Security & Environment
 No API keys are stored in the codebase.

-For OpenAI/Hugging Face integration, create a .env file:
+To integrate OpenAI or Hugging Face APIs, create a .env file:

-ini
+env
 Copier
 Modifier
 OPENAI_API_KEY=your_openai_key
 HF_API_TOKEN=your_huggingface_token
-Ensure .env is added to your .gitignore.
+Ensure the .env file is listed in your .gitignore to prevent exposure.

 🤝 Contributing
 Fork this repository.

-Create a new branch: git checkout -b my-feature.
+Create a new branch:

+bash
+Copier
+Modifier
+git checkout -b my-feature
 Make your changes and commit them.

-Push to your fork: git push origin my-feature.
+Push to your fork:

+bash
+Copier
+Modifier
+git push origin my-feature
-Create a pull request and describe your changes.
+Create a pull request describing your changes.

 📜 License
-Licensed under the MIT License.
+This project is licensed under the MIT License.

 🙏 Credits
-UI inspired by wellness/productivity apps.
+UI inspired by modern wellness and productivity apps.

-Emoji assets by Twemoji.
+Emoji assets provided by Twemoji.

-AI models by OpenAI & Hugging Face.
+AI powered by OpenAI and Hugging Face.